project-jedi/jcl/jcl/docs/Readme.txt

- - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005, BDS 2006 and RAD Studio 2007); a different suffix is added for each target to the BPL file name (for BDS 2006, the library file is named jcl100.bpl).
+ - Note that the package naming has changed: the same package name is used by all versions of the compiler supporting suffixes (C++Builder 6, Delphi 6, Delphi 7, C#Builder 1, Delphi 8, Delphi 2005, BDS 2006, RAD Studio 2007, Delphi 2009 and C++Builder 2009); a different suffix is added for each target to the BPL file name (for Delphi 2009, the library file is named jcl120.bpl).
    The installer tries to remove old packages.
 3rd party packages requiring old DJcl* resp.
 CJcl* packages need to be changed to accomodate the new naming scheme or they will cause conflicts in the IDE at load time.

  - DCP files are now created in the lib\target subdirectory of the JCL installation.
 3rd party packages requiring JCL packages need to have this